 If that doesn't make you realise you need to up the ante when it comes to your self-service offering I don't know what will!

 So we're clear: The need to facilitate effective customer self-service, in B2C and B2B organisations, is a non-negotiable.
 That said, it's fair to say that it becomes even more critical in B2B SaaS companies, where increasing customer engagement, and retention, are (or should be!) at the forefront of your overall business goals.

 I know what you are thinking, what has self-service got to do with increasing customer retention?

 Well, it all comes down to customer success, engagement and the user experience.
+For a more detailed look at the links between Customer Success, engagement and retention, check out our ultimate guide to Customer Success.
 In a nutshell, the easier you make it for customers to get the most from your product themselves, (without needing to contact your Customer Support/Success team), the more likely they are not only to succeed, but also to help others along the way.

 Of course, this is easier said than done and it can't be achieved just any old way.
 In fact the very thought that facilitating self-service means taking a hands-off approach to Customer Success is totally misguided.
 Effective self-service requires not only a continuous, thoughtful approach, it also requires engagement from your part.

 Lost?
 Let us help you.